Chris Narveson: Milwaukee Brewers

 Narveson was named the 5th starter on a revamped Brewers starting rotation for 2011.
 He started 28 games for the Brewers in 2011 and finished with an 11–8 record, with a 4.45 ERA and 126 strikeouts in 161 innings pitched.
 Narveson just missed starting 30 games on the season, but due to an injury on his left thumb caused by a pair of scissors, Narveson missed 2 of his scheduled starts.

 Narveson missed almost all of the 2012 season due to an injury to, and surgery on his throwing arm's torn rotator cuff.
 He had a 1–1 record in 2 starts, with an ERA of 7.00.
 He was replaced as a starter by Marco Estrada.
 He became a free agent on October 1, 2013.

 Tokyo Yakult Swallows

-Narveson pitched in the Tokyo league in 2014, finishing his first season in Japan with a 4–11 record in 24 starts.
+On December 26, 2013, Narveson signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
+He made 24 starts for the Swallows during the 2014 campaign, compiling a 4-11 record and 4.53 ERA with 96 strikeouts over 137 innings of work.
+Narveson became a free agent following the season.

 Miami Marlins

-On December 6, 2014, Narveson signed a minor league deal with the Miami Marlins.
-He was designated for assignment on April 21, 2016.
+On December 2, 2014, Narveson signed a minor league contract with the Miami Marlins.
+He had his contract selected to the major league roster on August 5, 2015.
+He became a free agent following the season on October 12.

+On January 9, 2016, Narveson re-signed with the Miami Marlins on a minor league contract.
+He had his contract selected to the major league roster on April 3.
+He was designated for assignment on April 21, he cleared waivers and was sent outright to Triple-A New Orleans Zephyrs on April 24.
+Narveson had his contract selected back to the major league roster again on August 9.
+He was designated for assignment a second time on August 19, he cleared waivers and was again sent outright to Triple-A on August 21.
+He elected free agency after the season on October 11.

 Cleveland Indians

-Narveson signed a minor league contract with the Cleveland Indians on February 14, 2017 that includes an invitation to major league spring training.
-Narveson announced his retirement on Twitter on September 3, 2017.
+On February 14, 2017, Narveson signed a minor league contract with the Cleveland Indians that included an invitation to spring training.
+Narveson announced his retirement on Twitter on September 3.